thiagonevesalmeida/react-talks/README.md

 ## 💻 Projeto

-React project to create a "Tech Talks" event application that allows users to check-in with their GitHub login, while fetch their profile information, and display it in a card format using React component-Based Architecture 🚀.
+React project to create a "Tech Talks" Event application that allows users to check-in with their GitHub login, while fetch their profile information, and display it in a card format using React component-Based Architecture.
+You can access the project online through [THIS LINK](https://thiagonevesalmeida.github.io/react-talks/) 🚀.

 ## 📝 Licença